Skip to content

 Students holding employment in more than one department should inform their employers of the other position(s).

-*For summer, please refer to Summer/Vacation Employment below.
+*For employment during the summer, please refer to the Summer/Vacation Employment section below.

 Students who are authorized for CPT during the Fall/Spring semester and have an On-Campus job should not exceed a combined 40 hours between both CPT and any on-campus employment.